 - Rehabilitation following injury.

-- Virtual reality sports simulators that reproduce the negative factors, such as wind and rain.
+- Simulations of the negative factors, such as wind and rain.

 - Detecting deceptive movements in ball sports.